TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Theory and Analysis

-Resonator performance is quantified by the quality factor $\rm Q_r$, where $\rm{1/Q_r = 1/Q_i + 1/Q_c}$, where $\mathrm{Q_i}$ the internal quality factor (energy stored in a resonator / loss in a resonator), and $\mathrm{Q_c}$ the coupling quality factor (energy stored in a resonator / loss to coupling).
+We quantify resonator performance using the quality factor $Q_r$, with $Q_r^{-1} = Q_i^{-1} + Q_c^{-1}$, where $Q_i$ is the internal quality factor (energy stored per unit of energy lost internally per cycle), and $Q_c$ is the coupling quality factor (energy stored per unit of energy lost to coupling).

-\subsection{Fitting transmission data}
+\subsection{Fitting Transmission Data}

-To find the resonant frequency $\rm{f_r}$ and the $\rm{Q_i}$ of a resonator, we fit our $\rm S_{21} (f_{read})$ transmission data using a hanger (or notch) type resonator model, which assumes each resonator is a short-circuited transmission line with one end shorted to the ground and the other end side coupled to the central coplanar waveguide (Figure \ref{fig:chip_photo}).
-We use the diameter correction method (DCM) version of this model to produce an asymmetrical Lorentzian shape with a dip in magnitude and a shift in phase at the resonant frequency.
-The ideal DCM hangar model defines the transmission through a resonator as \cite{khalil2012analysis}
+To recover $Q_i$ and each resonator's resonant frequency $f_r$, we fit our $S_{21}(f_\mathrm{read})$ data using a hanger-type resonator model, which treats each resonator as a short-circuited transmission line side-coupled to the central CPW feedline (Fig.~\ref{fig:chip_photo}).
+We use the diameter correction method (DCM) version of this model to produce an asymmetric Lorentzian with a dip in magnitude and a phase shift at $f_r$.
+The ideal DCM transmission is~\cite{khalil2012analysis}